4.

 The factor given the tables Appendix the IEE Regulations and

-than from the switch (On Site Guide, Appendix 8).
+Appendix the Site Guide.
 Installed conditions: clipped surface installed with other

 cables trunking.